rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - **Invalid**: a subscription that is invalid for any reason.
 E.g., the subscription references an invalid filter expression for the current device schema.
 Normally, invalid configurations should be rejected by the system, whether due to subscription configuration or *establish-subscription* RPC, and hence this state should rarely be seen.

 - **Inactive**: a valid subscription, but one that is not active because it has no associated receivers.
-This state is unlikely to be seen for dynamic subscriptions.
+This state is unlikely to be seen for dynamic subscriptions. **TODO, do we still need this state?**

-- **Connecting**: a subscription that is valid, and has appropriate receiver configuration, but the publisher has not managed to successfully connect to any receivers yet, and hence has not sent a *subscription-started* notification.
+- **Connecting**: a subscription that is valid, and has appropriate receiver configuration, but the publisher has not managed to successfully connect to the receiver yet, and hence has not sent a *subscription-started* notification.
 Transport security failures would be in this state.  **TODO, what about no route to the receiver?**

-- **Active**: a valid subscription, connected to all specified receivers, that has sent a *subscription-stated* notification and is generating *update* notifications, as per the terms of the subscription update policy.
+- **Active**: a valid subscription, connected to the receiver, that has sent a *subscription-stated* notification and is generating *update* notifications, as per the terms of the subscription update policy.

-- **Partial**: this is the same as per the description of *Active* above except that is has only managed to successfully connect to some receivers, not all of specified receivers associated with the subscription.

 - **Terminated**: represents a subscription that has finished.
 Subscriptions would only be expected to transiently be in this state and hence it would not normally be reported.
 Terminated dynamic subscriptions, or unconfigured subscriptions, should quickly be removed from the operational state of the device.
 Terminated

 Below is a state diagram illustrating the states, and the likely changes between states.
 However, this is not a formal state machine and publishers can move between arbitrary states based on changes to subscription properties, the system, connectivity to receivers, or resource constraints on the system.
 New subscriptions should choose an appropriate starting state, e.g., either Inactive or Invalid.

 ~~~~
                   .-------------------.         .-------------------.
                   |                   |         |                   |
                   |    Inactive       | <------>|     Invalid       |